jyablonski/doqs/src/content/docs/services/rest_api.md

 In production, the REST API is hosted on an AWS Lambda function, with a Lambda Function URL configured for access.

-- Cost Efficiency: This setup is highly cost-effective, as Lambda allows for thousands of invocations with minimal cost, unlike ECS or EKS, which require payment for EC2 instances.
+- This setup is highly cost-effective, as Lambda allows for thousands of invocations with minimal cost, unlike ECS or EKS, which require payment for EC2 instances.

-- Limitations:
+- But, it introduces a few limitations:
-  - The app becomes stateless, which can lead to cold starts.
+    - The app becomes stateless, which can lead to cold starts
     - Monitoring metrics with Prometheus is not possible in the same way as with traditional server setups.

 All request logs are stored in AWS Cloudwatch, and traces are tracked via opentelemetry and sent over to Honeycomb where they can be monitored & alerted on.